yxli001/webregplusplus/README.md

 - Caching evaluated schedules to avoid recomputation

 This results in an optimized schedule that balances user preferences and constraints.

-## Issues
-If you select a class which has a location, time, instructor listed as TBA, it will not show in the scheduler and hence create a schedule with missing values.

 ## Screenshots